 58. Console Wars by Blake J. Harris

 If you were a gamer in the 90s, like I was, you probably have fond memories of playing classic NES games like Super Mario World, The Legend of Zelda, and Donkey Kong.
-Or if you owned a Sega console, you’d mostly likely have spent a major portion of your childhood playing Sonic the Hedgehog and The Revenge of Shinobi.
+Or if you owned a Sega console, you’d most likely have spent a major portion of your childhood playing Sonic the Hedgehog and The Revenge of Shinobi.
 While you enjoyed these games, you were probably not aware of the intense rivalry between Nintendo and Sega to control the gaming world.

-Based on over two hundred interviews with former Sega and Nintendo employees, Console Wars offers a behind-the-scenes sneak peak at one of the fiercest rivalries of the 90s.
+Based on over two hundred interviews with former Sega and Nintendo employees, Console Wars offers a behind-the-scenes sneak peek at one of the fiercest rivalries of the 90s.
 To be more precise, this book chronicles how Sega, a small gaming company led by Tom Kalinske, took on the juggernaut Nintendo, and revolutionized the video game industry.

 Goodreads Rating: 3.93/5 (7,500+ ratings)

 59. Trust Me, I’m Lying by Ryan Holiday

 Ryan Holiday’s Trust Me, I’m Lying is an eye-opening revelation into media manipulation.
 While I always knew news could be manipulated, I had not realized the scale at which the manipulation takes place.